hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 that we had a following, so that they might be overawed and thus prevented from traducing (the orthodox) faith.
 With this object in view we penned a letter.
 We did not keep a copy of it, but in substance it was as follows.

 " A WARNING TO THE REFORMERS "
-" Like your association for removing the obstacles in the way of widow-remarriage (we also) have formed a society for removing the obstacles in the way of the Aryan! religion, that is to say, a league, prepared to lay down their lives as well as to take the lives of others for the sake of that religion.
+" Like your association for removing the obstacles in the way of widow-remarriage (we also) have formed a society for removing the obstacles in the way of the Aryan religion, that is to say, a league, prepared to lay down their lives as well as to take the lives of others for the sake of that religion.
 This society does not want the beggarly Congress, much less the Social Conference.
 We like all the Hindu customs, whatever they may be including even the